eloquent/pbkdf2-compat/README.md

 **IMPORTANT:** Note that although the documentation does not specify, the `$length` parameter is *currently* implemented as a **string length**, not a byte length.
+This means that when `$raw_output` is false, `$length` needs to be doubled to produce a hash containing the same amount of data (because hex encoding doubles the number of bytes in the result string).
 It is unknown whether this will change once PHP 5.5 is out of beta.

 ## Acknowledgements